How to run a safe firework display

 Effective planning and risk management is key to running a safe firework display.
 Fireworks are after all explosive and should be handled with extreme care.
-Over 550 children under 16 are taken to A&E in the four weeks surrounding bonfire night alone according to the Children’s Burns Trust.
-Event organisers should be aware of the dangers and have a responsible action plan in place, as well as comprehensive insurance
+Over 550 children under 16 years of age are taken to A&E in the four weeks surrounding bonfire night alone according to the Children’s Burns Trust.
+Event organisers should be aware of the dangers and have a responsible action plan in place, as well as comprehensive insurance.

 Here are some of the main questions to consider when planning a safe firework event:

-This will not only dictate the amount of money to be spent on the display but how large an area to be marked out for viewing.
+Audience size will dictate how large the area that needs to be marked out for viewing – but not necessarily how much money needs to be spent.
 It is often expected at a firework display for there not only to be fireworks, but a bonfire and amenities.
-These will need to be prepared beforehand in plentiful time.
+These can be costly and will need to be prepared beforehand in plentiful time.
+They also bring with them a wide range of risks, risks which need to be included in your effective risk management information.

 What are suitable fireworks for a firework display?

-Not all fireworks are permitted to be handled by consumers.
-Only fireworks in the category of F1, F2 and F3.
+Not all fireworks are permitted.
+Only fireworks in the category of F1, F2 and F3 can be used in amateur public or private displays.
 Fireworks in these categories are marked CE and will come with safety instructions.

-For larger and potentially more hazardous fireworks, such as those in the F4 category, you will need to procure the services of a Display Operator.
-There is no reason why a successful firework display cannot be run by yourselves, however a display operator will assist with set-up and organisation.
+For larger and more hazardous fireworks, such as those in the F4 category, you will need to procure the services of a Display Operator.
+There is no reason why a successful firework display cannot be run by yourself, however a display operator will assist with set-up and organisation.

 What is the suitable site for a large fireworks display?

 Major roads should be considered as smoke can become a serious obstruction.
-Other obstructions should also be noted when deciding upon the firing area, these include; scaffolding poles and nearby electric power lines; overhead pylons; trees and foliage; flight paths.
+Other obstructions should also be noted when deciding where to situate the firing area.
+Considerations could include; scaffolding poles and nearby electric power lines; overhead pylons; trees and foliage; flight paths.

 The bonfire area should be at least 15 meters away from buildings, roads, footpaths and all the other areas.
 Flammable items and liquids should be kept away and the bonfire should be downwind of spectators.